 Avoid distractions, such as phone calls, and remain focused on cycling safely while on the road.
 In a large-scale study published in the April 2018 issue of PeerJ, researchers found that distractions while cycling play a significant role in traffic crashes, which may result in serious injury or even death.

 Whether the weather is poor outside or you just prefer to get your workouts done at the gym, riding a stationary bike offers many of the same benefits as cycling outdoors, including burning plenty of calories.

-In a small study conducted on 12 sedentary women and published in the April 2018 issue of the _Journal of Education and Training Studie_s, researchers found that participating in spinning cycling classes for six weeks led to significant weight loss among overweight and obese subjects.
+In a small study conducted on 12 sedentary women and published in the April 2018 issue of the Journal of Education and Training Studies, researchers found that participating in spinning cycling classes for six weeks led to significant weight loss among subjects who have overweight and obesity.

 You can create your own workout by adjusting the resistance on the bike manually, or you can use a pre-programmed workout found on many stationary bikes.